minababo/LawyaApp/README.md

 # ⚖️ Lawya – Online Judicial Services App

-Lawya is a full-stack mobile and web platform designed to connect clients in rural Sri Lanka with verified lawyers for secure and accessible legal consultations.
+Lawya is a full-stack mobile and web platform designed to connect clients in Sri Lanka with verified lawyers for secure and accessible legal consultations.

-Developed for the **PUSL2021 – Computing Group Project**, Lawya features a **React Native mobile app**, a **React-based admin panel**, and a **Django backend with SQL Server**.
+It features a **React Native mobile app**, a **React-based admin panel**, and a **Django backend with SQL Server**.

 ---